Anderson Ranch Editions brings art from the print shop to the public

 The Ranch is now sharing some of those artists’ work with the world through a revamped program at the Snowmass Village art-making destination that will sell prints to benefit programs at the Ranch.

-Titled Anderson Ranch Editions, the initiative makes available limited edition prints for sale.
+Titled Anderson Ranch Editions, the initiative makes available limited-edition prints for sale.

 It’s launching it with a collection of more than 400 prints from a diverse slate of artists who’ve made work at the Ranch, from a Sarah Cain watercolor to a Terry Adkins series of photos and etchings, along with pieces by Anderson Ranch founder Paul Soldner, painter Enrique Martinez Celaya, sculptor Peter Voulkos and locally based artists like James Surls, Jody Guralnick and Isa Catto.

-The Ranch in April brought Brian Shure onboard as master printer and director of the new program.
+The Ranch in April brought Brian Shure on board as master printer and director of the new program.
 He comes to Snowmass Village from Los Angeles, where he served as workshop production manager at the printmaking publisher Gemini G.E.L.
 He previously served on the printmaking faculty at the Rhode Island School of Design and has taught at Cornell and Brown universities.

 Anderson Ranch executive director Nancy Wilhelms identified getting the overhauled Editions program up and running among her top goals for the year, before she leaves the Ranch at the end of 2018.

 The Editions program has been around for years, Wilhelms said, but has been under the radar.
-Bringing in Shure and making a more extensive catalog of work available from more artists, she hopes to make it a cornerstone of the Ranch’s public offerings.
+Bringing in Shure and making a more extensive catalog of work available from more artists, she said she hopes to make it a cornerstone of the Ranch’s public offerings.
 The catalog is online and prints are available at the Ranch’s ArtWorks store on campus.

 Start a dialogue, stay on topic and be civil.